TimCares/MasterThesis/docs/thesis/methodology/tools_and_approach.typ

 = Experimental Approach

-- we will start as simple as possible
-- always build on the results and knowledge of the previous steps
-- to first validate if Knowledge-Distillation, the approach we will use throughout this work, even works for us, we will first test KD of unimodal models (e.g. distilling a ResNet-50 from a ResNet-101 on ImageNet), an area which has already been researched extensively
-- from this, we will advance to the actual goal of this work: Multimodal Knowledge-Distillation
-- as this is increasingly more difficult than distilling a unimodal model from another unimodal model of the same architecture, we will start with a supervised teacher
-  - means, the teacher model has been trained on labeled data, and provides us with logits, and therefore a probabilty distribution, to regress
-    - is basically a reproduction of SHRe @shre
-    - has been proven to work with this paper as a proof-of-concept
-- if this approach works likewise for us, we will advance to a self-supervised teacher
-- recall that goal was build a model/procedure for multimodal KD completly unreliant on labeled data
-  - also means teacher, or any pretrained module that might be used, can't be trained on labeled data
-  - goal of this work is to check if this is possible
-  - as mentioned before, VLMo for example use a BEiT module pretrained on labeled data as part of their model
-    - this is not end-to-end self-supervised
+In this work, we adopt an incremental experimental methodology that begins with the simplest possible approach and incrementally builds upon the results and knowledge gained from each step.
+Our primary aim is to validate the effectiveness of knowledge distillation (KD), which is central to our approach throughout this thesis.

+We start by testing KD in a unimodal setting to ensure that the technique functions correctly within our experimental framework.
+Specifically, we perform knowledge distillation of both an image model (Data2Vec2 @data2vec2) and text model (BERT @bert).
+This step leverages extensively researched methods in unimodal KD and serves to confirm that our implementation is effective.

+Building on the success of unimodal KD, we then advance to our main objective: creating a multimodal model using knowledge distillation from a unimodal teacher.
+Recognizing that distilling a multimodal model from a unimodal teacher is more challenging than distilling between unimodal models of the same architecture, we begin this part by employing a supervised teacher model.
+This means that the teacher model has been trained on labeled data and provides logits that the student model can regress.
+This approach effectively reproduces the method presented in SHRe @shre to some extend, which has been demonstrated to work as a proof-of-concept.

+Once we validate that this approach works similarly for our models, we proceed to the next phase by advancing to a self-supervised teacher.
+This step is crucial because our ultimate goal is to develop a model and procedure for efficiently creating a multimodal model entirely reliant on unlabeled data.
+Consequently, the teacher model and any pretrained modules used must not have been trained on labeled data.
+The aim of our experimental approach is to demonstrate the feasibility of this concept, serving as a proof-of-concept for creating efficient multimodal models without the need for any labeled data in the end-to-end training process.